vegarsti/vegarsti.github.io/index.md

 # Vegard Stikbakke

-I'm an MS student in statistics at the University of Oslo (in Norway).
+I'm an MS student in statistics at the University of Oslo.
 Previously I did a BS in math and computer science.
 I like software development, machine learning, and learning new things.
+Here I will occasionally write about software, math, and other things on my mind.

 ## Blog
 <div id="blog-links">